meeDamian/toggl-cli/README.md

 			$ toggl <cmd>

 	Flags:
 		-v --version     - output version
 		-h --help        - output this help
 		--examples       - show usage examples
 		--no-colors      - disable colors
 		--save-token     - save provided token and exit
-		-t --token   - run with a custom token (will not be saved)
+		-t --token       - run with a custom token (will not be saved) --set-background - set color theme.
+Choose more readible: dark or light

 	Commands:
-		c current            - see details of currently running time entry (if any). l list [number]      - list last <number> of time entries (default: 8) s smart [name]       - start or stop the entry, whatever makes more sense. r rename <new-name>  - rename currently running entry to <new name>. start [name]         - start new time entry with the given name. stop                 - stop running entry.
+		c current            - see details of currently running time entry (if any). l list [number]      - list last <number> of time entries (default: 8) s smart [name]       - start or stop the entry, whatever makes more sense. start [name]       - start new time entry with the given name. stop               - stop running entry.
-		d delete [name]      - delete latest entry with a matching name.
-Asks to confirm. b browser            - open Toggl timer in default browser.
+		r rename <new-name>  - rename currently running entry to <new name>. b browser            - open Toggl timer in default browser.

 	Note: